April foraging guide: best foods to find and recipe ideas

-Where to forage in Britain
+Where to forage in April

-How to forage responsibly and safely
+How to forage safely and responsibly

 Wild garlic, Allium ursinum

-Birch: silver , betula pendula, and downy, Betula pubescens
+Birch: silver, betula pendula, and downy, Betula pubescens

 Parts used: young leaves